ProfessionalWiki/WikibaseRDF/README.md

 [Wikibase] extension that allows defining RDF mappings for Wikibase Entities.

 [Professional Wiki] created and maintains Wikibase RDF.
-We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].
+We provide [Wikibase hosting], [Wikibase development], and [Wikibase consulting].

 The [Wikibase Stakeholder Group] conceived and funded the extension.